MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 ### Setting up the asset link for verification

-You may notice that there is an added address bar header at the top of the app.
+You may have noticed during testing that there is an added address bar header at the top of the app.
 This is the default behaviour when the TWA is not verified.
+Before we publish to the Play Store, we'll want to verify our app to maximise the use of screen space.

-To verify it we need to generate an asset link and host it with our web app so that Android knows that the TWA belongs to the hosted web app.
-This assumes that you are creating a TWA for a web app that you host.
+To verify the app we need to generate an asset link and host it with our web app so that Android knows that the TWA is endorsed by the hosted web app.

+This sections assumes that you are creating a TWA for a web app that you host, if that's not the case then feel free to skip to the next section.

 Using the [Asset Links Tool](https://play.google.com/store/apps/details?id=dev.conn.assetlinkstool&hl=en) from the Play Store is the easiest way to generate the asset link.
 Install it on the same device that you installed the APK and then open it.